canit00/role_deploy_namespace/README.md

 ansible-playbook -v -l <hostname> pb_deploy_namespace.yaml --ask-vault-pass
 ```

-If you only want to set or modify an existing limits skipe entering a project description when prompt.
+If you only want to set or modify an existing limits skip entering a project description when prompt.
 ```
 ansible-playbook -v pb_deploy_namespace.yaml --ask-vault-pass -t limit
 ```